Tsukasa Kotobuki

-Tsukasa Kotobuki (ことぶき つかさ, Kotobuki Tsukasa) is a Japanese character designer for various games and anime series such as Saber Marionette J, VS Knight Ramune & 40 Fire, Cyber Team in Akihabara and Battle Arena Toshinden.
+Tsukasa Kotobuki (ことぶき つかさ, Kotobuki Tsukasa) is a Japanese character designer for various games and anime series such as Saber Marionette J, VS Knight Lamune & 40 Fire, Cyber Team in Akihabara and Battle Arena Toshinden.
 He also did the art for Sword of the Dark Ones.
 His real name is unknown; his title name is rather a pen name, majorly derived from animator Tsukasa Dokite.

+In 2001, he attended A-Kon as a guest.
 In 2003, he attended Otakon as a guest.

 Biography

 Around the age of nine and attending fourth grade, Tsukasa was introduced to anime with the initial series of Mobile Suit Gundam, and was further inspired to go into anime upon the release of Mobile Suit Z Gundam in his second year of middle school.
 After going to his first Comiket, by the time of 1985, Tsukasa began his career as a manga artist through dojinshi circles, particularly through junior high and high school fanzine anthologies under the initial pseudonym Sushi (「 寿司 」).
 His current pseudonym is derived from the pronunciations of the individual kanji that make up the compound for the Japanese word for "sushi."
 His talents and connections with editors during his high school career allowed him to land work with illustrations for commercial design and general staff work for anime studios and manga circles; by the age of twenty, he became an apprentice of Kenichi Sonoda.
 After his apprenticeship in 1994, his friend Masami Obari, whose then current projects were that of the Fatal Fury OVA movies, let him work on staff as the off action wardrobe and character designer for Fatal Fury: The Motion Picture.